uadmin/uadmin/docs/_build/html/_sources/tutorial/part10.rst.txt

 uAdmin Tutorial Part 10 - Wrapping Up Your Application
 ======================================================
 So far you have developed this really cool application that you want to show to your your customer or even to the world.
-Before you publish your application, let's customize your dashboard in a more fashion way.
+Before you publish your application, let's customize your dashboard in a fashionable way.
 Making it look good and customizing it to meet your customers requirements is important to the success of your app.

 First of all, open "DASHBOARD MENUS".